 Your initial sales figures look fantastic!
 The Black Friday and Cyber Monday campaigns have exceeded all expectations!
 But now the dreaded returns are starting to come in...

 To state the obvious - returns are certainly not good for the retailer.
-It isn’t just the lost sale but the not inconsiderable costs linked with overseeing the process.
-In fact, The Financial Times reported earlier this year that the average product return passes through seven pairs of hands before going back on resale.
+It isn’t just the lost sale, but the not inconsiderable costs linked with overseeing the process.
+In fact, The Financial Times has reported that the average product return passes through seven pairs of hands before going back on resale.

-There are the obvious steps that most retailers adhere to, such as giving a clear description of the product, making sure the photography shows the product in detail (from multiple angles), gives clear sizing information and that the colours are as good a match as possible (something which isn’t always easy).
+There are the obvious steps that most retailers adhere to, such as giving a clear description of the product, making sure the photography shows the product in detail (from multiple angles), offering clear sizing information and ensuring that the colors are as good a match as possible (something which isn’t always easy).
 Getting the order shipped as quickly as possible can also have an impact.
-Then there is the use of Social Proof.

-With the right technology, these changes are easy to implement and manage but it can make a huge difference to the volume of returns.
-Of course, it is unlikely that you will ever eliminate returns altogether but giving customers more information at the time of the purchasing decision helps them to select and keep the products that are right for them.
-This helps the shopper get it right, protecting customer satisfaction and hence your margins and revenues, turning one-off customers into repeat customers.
+With the right technology, these changes are easy to implement and manage, but it can make a huge difference to the volume of returns.
+Of course, it is unlikely that you will ever eliminate returns altogether, but giving customers more information at the time of purchase helps them to select and keep the products that are right for them.
+This protects customer satisfaction, turning one-off customers into repeat customers.

 Learn more about how social proof can boost your revenue and reduce returns: